OS-Samir/react-portfolio/README.md

 # 💫 About Me:
-💻 I am currently working as ReactJS intern at Youth IT company
+💻 I am currently working as a intern as ReactJS developer at Youth IT company

 ## 🌐 Socials: